 Lord willing, come January 13, 2021, I will have been in the Lord for exactly 20 years.
 It’s been a long journey that has gone much too fast.
-20 years full of great blessings, godly deliverance, and devastating losses—but God bestowed strength.
+Twenty years full of great blessings, godly deliverance, and devastating losses—but God bestowed strength.
 Endurance.
 Perseverance.
 All of these things have allowed me to live a life that is so much better than I deserve.

-When I was in the 4th grade a friend of mine brought a Wizard Magazine (look it up) to school and I officially fell in love with comics at nine years old.
+When I was in the fourth grade a friend of mine brought a Wizard Magazine (look it up) to school and I officially fell in love with comics at nine years old.
 It became my obsession.
 I studied the medium and the creators in the industry, planning to be a comic book artist superstar someday.
-Nine years after that I would find myself on the cusp of accepting Jesus Christ, and I was determined to transplant this dream of achieving comic book superstardom into God’s will.
+Nine years after that, I would find myself on the cusp of accepting Jesus Christ, and I was determined to transplant this dream of achieving comic book superstardom into God’s will.
 Submission to God is a concept that we as human beings often struggle with, and I was no exception.
 As I grew in faith I learned that submission is not a one-time act but a daily choice.